RustedTurnip/goscanql/README.md

 children of a struct, (e.g. how `[]Pets` represents entries of the pet table, and how a user can have multiple pets).

-When working with nested structs, the field in the SQL query must be aliased to show that it belongs as a child of that struct by prefixing the alias with the `goscanql` tag of the parent, for instance in the example above, every field that belongs to the `Pets` struct is prefixed with:
+When working with nested structs, the field in the SQL query must be aliased to show that it belongs as a child of that struct by prefixing the alias with the `sql` tag of the parent, for instance in the example above, every field that belongs to the `Pets` struct is prefixed with:

 - `pets_`